k3po/k3po/specification/k3po.control/SPEC.md

 This event is sent by the server when the server has finished execution of the scripts.

 ###### Headers
-- content-length - the length of the content of the command.
-This header is optional, should be present only when content is not empty.
+- content-length - the length of the message body.
+This header is optional, should be present only when the message body is not empty.

-###### Content
+###### Message body
-The content for the event is the observed script after the execution on the k3po server.
+The message body for the event is the observed script after the execution on the k3po server.
 This script can be compared with the script in the prepared event to check if the test was successful.